scalacenter/scala-advent-of-code/docs/2024/puzzles/day06.md

     newPossibleGuards.par.count(g => looping(g, startingPov))
 ```

 As we are brute forcing, let's use a parallel collection, to use all the potential of our nice hardware, to check multiple lab dispositions at the same time.
-We also use a `ForkJoinPool` to control the number of threads used by the parallel collection.
 See how simple it is to use parallel collections in Scala, using the `.par` method.

 This concludes the solution for part 2 of the problem.